UBasDev/ReplicaTurkceAltyazi/README.md

 ##
 Hello guys, this is UCBDev.
 I will try to create a better coded replica of https://turkcealtyazi.org/ website by using NextJS and tools.
 I will use clean code and architecture for entire project.
 Development is still ongoing.
+Some of the technologies and tools which i will use:
+-Nextjs
+-Docker[Container]
+-Tailwind[UI]
+-Redux[States]
+-ReactFormHook[Form]
+-Yup[Validation]
+.
+.
+.

 ## Getting Started